 Made by PHASAT, this kitchen tap has a pull-out spray head with a reach of 20 inches.
 It has a high arch spout design (which is becoming more and more popular right now) and a single handle for adjusting water temperature.
 A single button near the water head lets you swap between Spray mode and Stream mode.

-Click here to buy the Black Kitchen Sink Tap with Pull Out Spray.
+Click here to buy the Black Kitchen Sink Tap with Pull Out Spray, or shop deals on eBay.

 Sometimes you just want to buy something basic for your home.
 We think this kitchen tap from GRIFEMA is a good fit if that’s the case – it has a 360-degree swivel head and a durable brushed steel finish.
 The GRIFEMA Stainless Steel Kitchen Mixer Tap uses a ceramic valve to provide ‘a lifetime of reliable, drip-free use.’